-2. Active acidity is equal to activity a ((or concentration for the dilute solution): Potential acidity is concentration of non-dissociated molecules of week acids and it is equal to difference between total and active acidities.
+Potential acidity is concentration of non-dissociated molecules of week acids and it is equal to difference between total and active acidities.

 Pathological processes may lead to pH changing of several biological liquids.
 Therefore the pH detection of biological liquids is used in diagnostics and therapy control.
-The detection The dof medium reaction and hydrogen ion concentration in biological liquids is necessary in biochemical studies.
+The detection The dof medium reaction and hydrogen ion concentration in biological liquids is important necessary in biochemical studies.

 The detection of the pH value.
-Colorimetric pH detection is based on colour change of acid-base indicators.2, wh colour depends on the medium.
+Colorimetric pH detection is based on colour change of acid-base indicators (table 6.2), whose colour depends on the pH medium.
 Indicators may be one-coloured (have the colour only in alkaline medium, in acid medium they are colourless - phenolphthalein), and two-coloured (have different colour in alkaline medium and in acid medium - methyl orange).

-Each indicator is characterized by titration index and colour change interval.
+Each indicator is characterized by atitration index and colour change interval.

-itration index pT is the pH meaning in colour change interval characterized by the most sudden change of the indicator colour.
+A titration index pT is the pH meaning in the colour change interval characterized by the most sudden change of the indicator colour.

-olour change interval is the pH meaning interval Δ pH with eye-fixed change of the indicator colour. olour change interval limit is approximately equals pT± 1.
+A colour change interval is the pH meaning interval ΔpH with eye-fixed change of the indicator colour.
+A colour change interval limit is approximately equals to $pT\pm 1$.

-During the detection of the solution pH you may use only that indicator wh colour change interval includes the pH meaning of analyzed solution.
+During the detection of the solution pH you may use only that indicator whose colour change interval includes the pH meaning of the analyzed solution.